Citrine Properties, Facts and Photos

 What is Citrine?

-Material being sold as "citrine" can also be smoky quartz that may or may not have been heat treated.
-When heated smoky quartz loses some of its colour which can give it more of a yellow hue.
+Material labelled 'citrine' can also be smoky quartz, which may or may not have been heat treated.
+When heated, smoky quartz loses colour which can give it a yellow hue.
+Natural citrine also loses its colour when heated but can be reversed through irradiation.

-The exact cause of its colour is still not fully understood.
+Natural citrine crystals exhibit a vitreous lustre and are transparent to translucent.
+The exact cause of the colour is still not fully understood.
 What is known is that trace amounts of aluminium cause some quartz crystals to turn yellow.

-The colour of citrine can vary widely from pale yellow, to yellowish orange to orange brown.
+The colour of citrine can vary widely from pale yellow to yellowish-orange to orange-brown.

 Citrine Facts and History

-Even after the discovery that some stones had a different chemical composition it took many years before the correct names started being widely used.
+The reason for the confusion may be that until fairly recently, all translucent brown, orange and yellow-coloured gemstones were believed to be topaz.
+Even after the discovery that some stones had a different chemical composition, it took many years before the correct names started being widely used.

-When used as a gemstone it tends to be faceted which maximises brilliance.
-When cut well its value can increase significantly.
+When used as a gemstone, it tends to be faceted which maximises brilliance.
+When cut well, its value can increase significantly.

-If citrine is left in direct sunlight the colour will fade albeit very slowly.natural citrine quartz cluster featuring subtle yellow coloured terminated crystals
+If citrine is left in direct sunlight the colour will fade, albeit very slowly.natural citrine quartz cluster featuring subtle yellow coloured terminated crystals

 Citrine Healing Properties